 credit for no charge during an absence.
 The credit allowance will take effect after 3 months of enrollment at The Growing Tree.
 If a withdrawal notice is given, absent credit can no longer be used.

 Withdrawal: Proper notification is defined as two weeks written notice prior to withdrawal.
 Verbal notification is not adequate.
-Failure to give proper notification will result in the charging of tuition for the full two week period.
+Failure to give proper notification will result in the charging of tuition for the full two-week period.

 Change in Schedule: Proper notification is defined as two weeks written notice prior to change.
 We cannot guarantee that the alternate schedule will be available.
 Verbal notification is not adequate.
 Please give written notice of any schedule change.

 Dismissal: The Growing Tree reserves the right to terminate enrollment at any time.
-In the event of aggressive, destructive or unacceptable or unsafe behavior, enrollment will terminate immediately and there will not be notice given.
+In the event of aggressive, destructive, unacceptable, or unsafe behavior, enrollment will terminate immediately and there will not be notice given.
 The dismissal policy is effective as long as your child is enrolled at The Growing Tree.
 If we feel that parents would be better served elsewhere, we reserve the right to recommend such a change and to terminate enrollment.

 Parents are encouraged to communicate with staff on a daily basis regarding their children.
-In the event that your child had an issue, you will be notified in one of the following ways; phone call, email, or conversation at pick up.
+In the event that your child had an issue, you will be notified in one of the following ways: phone call, email, or conversation at pick up.
 All issues/circumstances leading to dismissal will be documented.

-Termination may also result from the following; continued pattern of late pick up, failure to make payment on tuition for 30 days, failure to complete and return required forms when due, and inappropriate behavior to staff (disrespectful, threatening, or abusive manner)
+Termination may also result from the following: continued pattern of late pick up, failure to make payment on tuition for 30 days, failure to complete and return required forms when due, and inappropriate behavior to staff (disrespectful, threatening, or abusive manner)

 Grievance Procedures: Communication between TGT and parents is one of the key components to your child’s success at the center.
 For questions or concerns you may have about your child’s class or programming, please discuss with your child’s teacher.
 If you feel further discussion is required, please speak with the director or administrator.